duckietown/book-devmanual-lx/src/create/3_develop/index.md

 ```

 The following chapters outline the implementation steps and build requirements for each type of activity that a
 learning experience may contain.

 Use the **Educational purpose** sections to determine which activity type is right
-for the learning goal you are adding to the LX, then jump right into the list of **Edit zones** for free form
+for the learning goal you are adding to the LX.

+Then jump right into the list of **Edit zones** for free form
 content development or use walk through the **Tutorial** example.

 ```{tip}